An American Pot Roast

 Generously salt and pepper the roast then quickly sear the roast on all sides in a large dutch oven that has been preheated to medium high.

-Add 1 cup of beef stock, the Worcestershire sauce, the herbs and the seasonings along with the chopped onion to the dutch oven and bring to a boil.
+Add beef stock, the Worcestershire sauce, the herbs and the seasonings along with the chopped onion to the Dutch oven and bring to a boil.
 Cover the pot and reduce the heat to low and simmer for 90 minutes.

 Add the potatoes and carrots then bring the pot back to a boil.
 Replace the lid and lower the heat again to simmer for 20 minutes.